An adult cyclist and a child on bikes ride along a river path surrounded by greenery.

 You can take a self-defense class or watch tutorials on YouTube.
 It also doesn’t hurt to try some of the moves with a friend to see if you understand what to do.

 Just be sure to proceed with caution to avoid hurting them.
-But if you think otherwise about it, if you need to use these skills, don't do anything hastily.
+But, in the event that you need to use these skills, don’t do anything hastily.

 Be patient and mindful of the situation before making any sudden moves, especially if the person is armed.

-There you have it: five preemptive safety tips for outdoor activities.
-As you can see, there's a lot of consideration that should go into your trip to ensure you remain safe.
+There you have it: five proactive safety maxims for outdoor activities.
+As you can see, there’s a lot of consideration that should go into your trip to ensure you remain safe.

 To recap, ensure you take precautions while riding a cab, consider traveling with a group of friends, check the weather, share your itinerary with a relative or friend and learn basic repair skills related to your chosen outdoor activity.